 4 High-risk Factors of Road Worker Construction Injuries in New Jersey

-Now that you have been injured in a New Jersey highway construction project, you feel strangely lucky.
+You have been injured in a New Jersey highway construction project.
+You are worried.
+You need treatment and money for your family.
 You knew the job was dangerous, but at least you weren’t killed.
 However, you can’t help wondering what went wrong—and who is responsible.

 Here are the biggest risk factors for roadside construction injury in NJ: